pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### Use Case
 - user checks their typing stats
 ### Primary Actor(s)
+- every type of user
+- firebase
 ### Preconditions
+- user is logged in and authenticated
+- has an internet connection
 ### Basic Flow
+1. After logging in, the user will be displayed a dashboard
+2. Somewhere on the dashboard (TBD) the users stats will be displayed, with a button to pull up more stats on page just for stats
 ### Alternative Flow
+2a) the dashboard will be designed in stage 2

 ---